Transform Your Data into a Strategic Asset:

 What is Data Management?

 - Risk reporting was an issue in many financial institutions during the financial crisis that began in 2007.
 Banks were unable to manage their risks properly because of weak risk data aggregation capabilities and risk reporting practices.
-This prompted the creation of a guideline (BCBS 239) that made Data Management practise mandatory for systemically relevant banks in 2016.
+This prompted the creation of a guideline (BCBS 239) that made Data Management practise mandatory for systemically relevant banks as of 2016.

 - Regulatory reporting in an institution was found to be incorrect after many years of submitting data.
 The root causes were lack of governance, inadequate quality control and existing data quality issues.